dsa-ntc/southern-nh-dsa.github.io/README.md

 ## Installation

-You will need a GitHub account and a GitHub organization for your chapter.
+You will need a GitHub account and a GitHub organization for your Chapter.
 While GitHub Pages can be created both on personal and group accounts, it's recommended to make this a Chapter based account to provide additional access if needed.

 1. [Create a new organization](https://github.com/organizations/plan) on GitHub.
 Select the "Create a free organization" option.